macs3-project/MACS/README.rst

 :Example for broad peak calling: ``macs2 -t ChIP.bam -c Control.bam --broad -g hs``

 There are seven major functions available in MACS serving as sub-commands.

+    :callpeak:            Main MACS2 Function to `Call peaks`_ from alignment results.
+    :bdgpeakcall:         Call peaks from bedGraph output.
+    :bdgbroadcall:        Call broad peaks from bedGraph output.
+    :bdgcmp:              Deduct noise by comparing two signal tracks in bedGraph.
+    :bdgdiff:             Differential peak detection based on paired four bedgraph files.
+    :filterdup:           Remove duplicate reads at the same position, then convert acceptable format to BED format.
+    :predictd:            Predict d or fragment size from alignment results.
+    :pileup:              Pileup aligned reads with a given extension size (fragment size or d in MACS language).
+Note there will be no step for duplicate reads filtering or sequencing depth scaling, so you may need to do certain post- processing.
+    :randsample:          Randomly sample number/percentage of total reads.
+    :refinepeak:          (Experimental) Take raw reads alignment, refine peak summits and give scores measuring balance of forward- backward tags.
+Inspired by SPP.

 Call peaks
 ~~~~~~~~~~